-The rich and vibrant color of a tomato is provided by the pigment Beta-carotene, which helps a hermit crab retain its bright color and prevents the fading of the skin to an ashen gray.
+The vibrant color of a tomato is provided by the pigment Beta-carotene, which helps a hermit crab retain its bright color and prevents the fading of the skin to an ashen gray.

 Tomatoes comprise 95% water, so the fruit will hydrate hermit crabs.